 Brush Cleanup In The City

 In early spring or fall, city services often schedule a pick-up day for dead branches, leaves, and other natural lawn waste.
-Find out what dates are scheduled for your area, and then take a drive to see if anyone has piled a stack of useful branches at the side of the road.
+Find out what dates are scheduled for your area or closest town, and then take a drive to see if anyone has piled a stack of useful branches at the side of the road.

 Though the branches may be small in diameter, they are still excellent firewood.
 Gathering in the spring will give you all summer and fall to have them season/dry in time for their winter service.